patchworkCode/COMPSCI-235/readme.md

-# CS-235 Flix ASSIGNMENT 2
+# CS-235 Flix ASSIGNMENT 3

 ## Description

-A web application that instances webpages for movies
+A web application that instances webpages for movies and implements Databases
 ## Installation

 **Installation via requirements.txt**